 How Insurers Are Using Drones

-Like many businesses nowadays, insurance companies are using drones in their day-to-day operations.
+One type of insurance technology many insurance companies are using nowadays is drones.
 Insurers began experimenting with unmanned aerial vehicles (UAVs) about five years ago and found them useful for adjusting property claims.
 Since 2016, when the FAA loosened the regulations on drones used commercially, more insurers have begun using them.
 Soon drones may be as ubiquitous at insurance companies as computers and cell phones.

 Uses for Drones